woven-baker/test-cpp/module1/04_memory-and-error-handling/04_04_error-handling/04_04_error-handling.en.md

----
-Guidelines:
-- Don't overuse try.
-In well-designed code, try blocks are rare.
-- Whenever we define a function, we should consider its preconditions and whether or not to test them.
-Do the arguments to the function make sense?
-If not, what should we do?
-- Formulating invariants helps us to understand what we want.
-- There are a variety of approaches to error handling.

-Terminate:
-- Cannot recover (e.g. memory exhaustion)
-- We have some other software monitoring and controlling our program, and it is responsible for restarting it when non-trivial errors occur.
----

 # Error Handling
 Imagine you're writing a program that reads data from a file, processes it, and then writes the result to another file.
 What if the input file doesn't exist, or the output file can't be created due to insufficient permissions?
 What if the input file is corrupted?
 What if the data in the file isn't in a format your program expects, or there is data missing from one line?
 Without proper error handling, your program could crash or worse: silently produce incorrect results.